 The polarity specifies whether the polygons in the layout will become dark or clear on the photomask.
 Express the polarity as “make polygons clear” or “make polygons dark”.
 The supplier often provide a proof for verification.

 While performing photolithography, a sample is placed underneath a mask.
 When the mask is mostly clear, the sample underneath the mask is visible.
 This makes it easy to position the mask pattern on the sample.
 However, when the mask is mostly dark, the sample can not be seen, and it becomes difficult to position the mask pattern on the sample.
 This problem can be avoided by adding clear features to the mask that serves as windows so see the sample underneath.

-The parity defines whether the pattern is mirrored or not-mirrored when viewed from the frontside (chrome side) or backside (glass side).
-Express the parity as “non-mirrored chrome side down”.
+The parity defines whether the pattern is read right or read wrong when chrome side is chrome up or chrome down.
+Express the parity as “read right chrome down”.
 This means that the photomask pattern will look like the layout pattern when the chrome side of the photomask is facing down.
 This polarity designation is not standard and may need verification with the supplier.
 If printing a mirrored version of the layout is not a problem, then parity does not matter.

 Photomasks are always installed into a photolithography tool with the ink side or chrome side facing down.
 This is required to accurately replicate the photomask pattern in the photoresist.
 For glass masks, there is no mistaking the chrome side from the glass side.
 However, it is very difficult to tell the ink side from the plastic side of a plastic mask.
 This problem can be avoided by adding text patterns to the mask and expressing the parity as “read right chrome down”.
 This will produce a mask where the text reads normally when the ink side is facing down.
 The text patterns should contain characters that are not symmetric such as “Project Drifting Cloud: Mask 001”.